COSC3020/dijkstra-s-algorithm-qdog307/README.md

 ## Sources

 For this I used the pseudocode that was provided.
 I used geeks for geeks https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/ to get an idea on runtime analysis and the code.
 I used https://www.w3schools.com/dsa/dsa_algo_graphs_dijkstra.php for more understanding.
 I used ChatGPT for the test code and setting up the actions workflow to constanly test newly uploaded code.
+I also asked about the change in runtime that sorting would invovle.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.